AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

 For a complete list of all our reportable fields and their attributes, see the [API Explorer](../../../wf-api/general/api-explorer.md).

-For more information about creating reports using text mode, including classes, videos, and tutorials, see the Learn section on the Adobe Experience League site.
+For more information about creating reports using text mode, including classes, videos, and tutorials, visit the Learn section on the Adobe Experience League site.

 ## Considerations about text mode syntax